Parents & Families

 What and how will my student be billed for their study abroad?

-Your student will be billed for Vanderbilt tuition, a program fee, and an administrative fee, which covers health insurance.
+Your student will be billed for Vanderbilt tuition and a program fee.
 You can see the estimated costs on our Budget Sheets page.
-Note that the Program Fee charged by Vanderbilt is always exactly what is billed to us by our partners, and so the fee highlighted on our Budget Sheets page is always an estimate.
+Note that the Program Fee charged by Vanderbilt always reflects what is billed to us by our partners, and so the fee highlighted on our Budget Sheets page is always an estimate.
 Most program budget sheets include a link to the partner's most recently published costs which can be used to double-check costs.
+The Program Fee also includes Vanderbilt-issued mandatory international health insurance.

 Students are billed through the Vanderbilt student account at the same time they are usually billed each semester.
 Billing delays can occasionally take place if a student has not completed requirements in their GEO application, or if there is a hold preventing their registration.